jasonm23/onlisp-markdown/onlisp.md

 ```

 then if we call noise from another package with an unqualiﬁed symbol as an
-argument, it will usually fall off the end of the case clauses and return nil:
+argument, it will usually fall off the end of the case clauses and return `nil`:

 ```
 OTHER> (in-package ’common-lisp-user)